Organic farming: Biodiversity

-The conservation of natural resources and biodiversity is a core principle of organic production.
-Three broad management practices (prohibition/reduced use of chemical pesticides and inorganic fertilizers; sympathetic management of non-cropped habitats; and preservation of mixed farming) that are largely intrinsic (but not exclusive) to organic farming are particularly beneficial for farmland wildlife.
-Using practices that attract or introduce beneficial insects, provide habitat for birds and mammals, and provide conditions that increase soil biotic diversity serve to supply vital ecological services to organic production systems.
-Advantages to certified organic operations that implement these types of production practices include: 1) decreased dependence on outside fertility inputs; 2) reduced pest-management costs; 3) more reliable sources of clean water; and 4) better pollination.

 Nearly all non-crop, naturally occurring species observed in comparative farm land practice studies show a preference for organic farming both by abundance and diversity.
-An average of 30% more species inhabit organic farms.
+An average of 30% more species inhabit organic farms, however this does not account for possible loss of biodiversity due to decreased yields because more land is needed.
 Birds, butterflies, soil microbes, beetles, earthworms, spiders, vegetation, and mammals are particularly affected.
 Lack of herbicides and pesticides improve biodiversity fitness and population density.
 Many weed species attract beneficial insects that improve soil qualities and forage on weed pests.
 Soil-bound organisms often benefit because of increased bacteria populations due to natural fertilizer such as manure, while experiencing reduced intake of herbicides and pesticides.
 Increased biodiversity, especially from beneficial soil microbes and mycorrhizae have been proposed as an explanation for the high yields experienced by some organic plots, especially in light of the differences seen in a 21-year comparison of organic and control fields.

-Biodiversity from organic farming provides capital to humans.
-Species found in organic farms enhance sustainability by reducing human input (e.g., fertilizers, pesticides).